V1nicius28/Urban-Farm/README.md

 📁 File Storage
 User data is saved locally in JSON format, ensuring persistence even after closing the app.
 No internet connection required for core functionality.

+🌤️ This app uses the [Open-Meteo API](https://open-meteo.com/) which is free and requires no authentication key.